indexdata/localindices/doc/mike-notes.md

 for use in real life.
 Another (Zebra) is deprecated.
 So for almost all purposes, Solr (as configured by `lui-solr`) will be used.

-Tne `lui-solr` package contains its own WAR files for Solr, so there is on need to install Solr separately.
+The `lui-solr` package contains its own WAR files for Solr, so there is on need to install Solr separately.
 (I don't understand why we're doing this.
 Why not just depend on a Solr package?)